 The 10 Best Cast Iron Teapots

 This wiki has been updated 33 times since it was first published in February of 2016.
 Travel to Japan, China, or England and you will see that serving tea is as much a ceremony as a chance for refreshment.
 These cast iron teapots will lend a touch of elegance to your kitchen and let you savor their brewed contents while admiring their beauty.
 Given their durable metal construction and protective enamel interiors, they're sure to last for years to come.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes